pierrick-jeanjean/personal-blog/_posts/recipes-serie/10-october-sides/2024-10-01-carrot-purée.markdown

 Eating carrot purée in October is a great way to enjoy the season’s fresh produce.
 Carrots are at their sweetest, and this creamy dish provides warmth and comfort as the weather cools.
 Plus, its vibrant color adds a festive touch to your autumn meals. 🥕

 ### Ingredients (for 3 persons):
-- 1.5 pounds of carrots, peeled and cut into 1/4-inch thick slices
+- 700g of carrots, peeled and cut into thick slices
-- 1 1/8 cups of water
+- 260ml of water
-- 6 tablespoons of butter
+- 80g of butter
-- 1.5 teaspoons of salt
+- Salt to taste
-- 1 to 3 tablespoons of lemon juice
+- 45ml of lemon juice

 ### Instructions: